Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Results and Discussion

-Since the current transforms as $\Gamma_J = E \oplus B_2$, the corresponding shift-current tensor is constrained by the product $\Gamma_J \otimes \Gamma_{EE}^{\mathrm{sym}}$.
-According to Neumann's principle, only the totally symmetric representation $A_1$ contributes to nonvanishing tensor elements.
-This yields two independent nonzero components of the shift-current tensor for the $\bar{4}2m$ point group.
-Among the candidates listed in Table~\ref{tab:shiftcurrent}, \ce{Co2Mo3O8} is particularly interesting because its BPV response can be tuned through band-gap modification induced by changes in lattice parameters.
-This suggests that strain engineering or other external perturbations may provide an effective route for controlling the BPV effect in altermagnetic materials.\cite{kaner2020enhanced,teweng2025tunable}
+The photocurrent vector $\mathbf{J}=(J_x,J_y,J_z)$ transforms as $\Gamma_J = E \oplus B_2$.
+Accordingly, the symmetry of the shift-current response is determined by the product $\Gamma_J \otimes \Gamma^{\mathrm{sym}}_{\mathcal{E}\mathcal{E}}$.
+According to Neumann's principle, only terms containing the totally symmetric representation $A_1$ can give rise to nonvanishing tensor elements.
+As a consequence, two independent nonzero components of the shift-current tensor are allowed for the $\bar{4}2m$ point group.
+Among the candidates listed in Table~\ref{tab:shiftcurrent}, \ce{Co2Mo3O8} is particularly interesting because its BPV response can be tuned through band-gap modification induced by changes in lattice parameters, as shown in Table S1.
+This suggests that strain engineering or other external perturbations may provide an effective route for controlling the BPV effect in altermagnetic materials \cite{kaner2020enhanced,teweng2025tunable}.

-Figure~\ref{fig:all-sc} shows the maximum shift-current conductivity as a function of band gap, compared with previously reported bulk photovoltaic materials.
+Figure~\ref{fig:all-sc} shows the absolute maximum shift-current conductivity as a function of band gap, compared with previously reported bulk photovoltaic materials.
 The calculated shift current spans a wide range across different materials, with several compounds showing particularly large responses, including \ce{VNb3S6}, \ce{CuFeS2}, and \ce{Fe2Mo3O8}.
-These values are comparable to or even exceed those of well-known bulk photovoltaic materials such as \ce{BaTiO3}, \ce{GaAs}, and Mn-doped \ce{BaFeO3},\cite{young2012first,feng2025high,ibanez2018ab,matsuo2017gap} highlighting their strong potential for photovoltaic applications.
+These values are comparable to or even exceed those of well-known bulk photovoltaic materials such as \ce{BaTiO3}, \ce{GaAs}, and Mn-doped \ce{BaFeO3} \cite{young2012first,feng2025high,ibanez2018ab,matsuo2017gap}, highlighting their strong potential for photovoltaic applications.
 Although materials with smaller band gaps generally tend to exhibit enhanced responses, the relationship between band gap and shift current is not strictly monotonic, reflecting the complex influence of electronic structure and interband transitions.
-In addition, \ce{VNb3S6} displays a pronounced low-frequency second-order optical response characteristic of semimetals, offering useful guidance for the design of semimetal-based terahertz photodetectors.\cite{ahn2020low, okamura2026large}
+In addition, \ce{VNb3S6} displays a pronounced low-frequency second-order optical response characteristic of semimetals, offering useful guidance for the design of semimetal-based terahertz photodetectors \cite{ahn2020low, okamura2026large}.